FuckingNode/fuckingnode.github.io/docs/about/why.md

 ---

-That is why FuckingNode is a thing; because it's a single tool to fix everything.
+That is why FuckingNode exists; because it's a single tool to fix everything.
 And if there's something we didn't fix yet, just [join our Discord server](https://discord.gg/AA2jYAFNmq), mention us on [Twitter](https://x.com/FuckingNode) or [Bluesky](https://bsky.app/profile/fknode.bsky.social), or [raise an issue on GitHub](https://github.com/FuckingNode/FuckingNode/issues) telling us what else you'd like to see within our tooling, and we'll add it (if possible).

 *[CWD]: Current Working Directory